 This street food tour takes you through the back alleys of Bangkok’s Chinatown.
 You’ll be guided by Chef Nutth Sammerwong who owns a restaurant in Hua Hin District.
 Imagine that, a bona fide Thai chef and restaurateur taking you on a 4-hour guided street food tour of Bangkok’s Chinatown.
 Seriously, does it get any better than that?

-As of November 2017, this tour costs USD 45 per person inclusive of food and drinks.
-Here’s what you can expect when you take this tour as stated on their website:
+As of March 2019, this tour costs USD 59 per person inclusive of food and drinks.
+You can book it on A Chef’s Tour or Get Your Guide.
+Here’s what you can expect when you take this tour (as stated on A Chef’s Tour):

 - 4-hour guided walk through the backstreets of Yaowarat (Bangkok’s Chinatown)